 How much money you can save depends on how much your ISP charges you for modem rental versus how much you’d pay for the modem up-front.
-For example, you can get a modem that will work with Comcast for $100 on Amazon — we’ll use that number, although you may be able to get a modem for as low as $50.
-Many Comcast users have reported than Comcast is now charging them $8 a month per modem rental fee.
+For example, you can get a modem that will work with Comcast for $100 on Amazon — we’ll use that number, although you may be able to get a modem for as low as $50 (although as we noted earlier, they will usually be limited to 100Mb maximum throughput) Many Comcast users have reported than Comcast is now charging them $10 a month per modem rental fee.

-$100 divided by $8 per month equals 12.5 months, so the break-even point here is just over a year.
+$100 divided by $10 per month equals 10 months, so the break-even point here is just under a year.
 If you buy your own cable modem instead of renting on Comcast, you’d start saving money after about a year.
-If you can get a $50 modem, you’d start saving money after just six months!
+If you can get a $50 modem, you’d start saving money after just 5 months!
 Check your own ISP’s fees and the cost of buying a compatible modem so you can do your own math and find your own break-even point.

 If you plan on sticking with your current Internet service provider for longer than the break-even time, it makes sense to buy your own cable modem up-front and save on your bill in the long-run.
 On the other hand, if you plan on moving or switching Internet service providers before the break-even point arrives, you can save money by renting the modem from your ISP and returning it to them when you’re done.